mykalbayouk/GrowthTracker/README.md

 - Click "Export" to download your account data as an Excel file
 - Includes account details, projections, and goal progress

+### Using the AI Assistant (BETA)
+1. Click the chat toggle button to open the AI assistant
+2. Configure your AI provider (OpenAI or Google Gemini) in settings with your API key
+3. Ask questions in natural language:
+   - "Create a savings account for my vacation fund with $2000 and 3.5% interest"
+   - "How much should I save monthly to reach $50,000 in 5 years?"
+   - "Compare my high-yield and regular savings accounts"
+4. The assistant can create accounts, provide financial advice, and help optimize your savings strategy
+5. Note: This feature requires an API key from OpenAI or Google Gemini

 ## 🏗 Project Structure

 ```